 A GPG signed document stating asserting the validity of these keys can be verified:

 Verify your SSH settings are working by attempting to SSH into a server.
 Your terminal output should resemble the following:

 $ ssh hg.mozilla.org A SSH connection has been successfully established.
-Your account (firstname.lastname@example.org) has privileges to access Mercurial over SSH.
+Your account (email@example.com) has privileges to access Mercurial over SSH.
+You are a member of the following LDAP groups that govern source control access: scm_level_1 This will give you write access to the following repos: Try You will NOT have write access to the following repos: Autoland (integration/autoland), Firefox Repos (mozilla-central, releases/*), ...
 You did not specify a command to run on the server.
 This server only supports running specific commands.
 Since there is nothing to do, you are being disconnected.
 Connection to hg.mozilla.org closed.

 Authenticating with Services¶

 Various Mercurial extensions interface with services such as Bugzilla.
 In order to do so, they often need to send authentication credentials as part of API requests.
 This document explains how this is done.

 mozhg.auth contains a unified API for any Mercurial

 extension or hook wishing to obtain authentication credentials.